casualcore/casual-quarkus/graceful-shutdown.md

 * In-flight XA transactions are given maximum time to finish their Two-Phase Commit (2PC) cycles.

-* Late-arriving outbound, from the degrading application, service requests are failed fast with TPENOENT
+* Late-arriving outbound service requests from the degrading application are failed fast with TPENOENT

 ## Timeline